-How to Effectively Manage your Records and Information
+How to Effectively Manage Your Records and Information

 Effective records management protects the interests and rights of staff and members of the public.
-It also supports efficiency, consistency and continuity of work and enables your organisation to deliver a wide range of services.
+But it also supports efficiency, consistency and continuity of work and enables your organisation to deliver a wide range of services.

-It is evident now more than ever that having a process or strategy in place to manage information is vital for any public sector organization.
+It is evident now more than ever that having a process or strategy in place to manage information is vital for any public sector organisation.
 With a tougher data protection framework in action, you must have the most effective records and information management procedures in place.

 1. Retention Schedules

-Digital record keeping in the public sector can be implemented incorrectly, with records being lost, stolen or destroyed meaning that when pressed for targets and timings, a full analysis is often missed for the sake of a quick solution.
+Digital record keeping in the public sector can be implemented incorrectly with records being lost, stolen or destroyed - meaning that when pressed for targets and timings, a full analysis is often missed for the sake of a quick solution.